 - Go to “Screen lock” settings and select “None”

-- If this is not possible, you need to configure device to be unlocked from Device settings on Testdroid Admin pages.
+- If this is not possible, you need to configure the device to be unlocked from Device settings on the Admin pages.

 - Enter “Security” on Device settings

-- Set correct Date & Time to device.
+- Set correct Date & Time to devices.
 If you get questions why tests were executed yesterday or tomorrow, you know what is wrong and how to fix it:

 - Set all “Location Services” on.

-- Install Chrome Browser and additional browsers.
+- Install Chrome and other browsers.
 Eventually people want to test on different browsers than what was delivered as part of the device.
-It’s good rule of thumb to add few of them, and preferable the most latest and the most used ones:
+It’s a good rule of thumb to add a few of them, and preferably the latest and the most used ones:

-- Install Google Chrome Browser, if your tests needs it
+- Install Google Chrome Browser, if your tests need it

-- Sign in to Chrome browser to make it work robust on tests.
+- Sign in to Chrome browser to make it work robustly on tests.

-- Set Screen timeout to maximum value.
-The same things as with screen lock, if the screen stays up for longer period time, the better:
+- Set Screen timeout to the maximum value.
+The same things as with screen lock, if the screen stays up for a longer period time, the better: